chazzka/clanekforest/clanek.md

 - [ ]  TODO: TENTO PROCES NĚJAK POPSAT ROVNICEMI

 Using above defined functions, the range is generated for each of the dimension of the dataset.

+$ranges = map($
-This is because dimensions can vary in their statistical distributions.
+This is because individual dimensions can differ in their statistical distributions.

 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, as in the original article) and a random value is selected out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.